fahlerile/renderer-from-scratch/README.md

 - Add texture interpolation
     - [x] Update .obj parser to parse `vt` lines
     - [x] Interpolate `u v` coordinates inside the triangle
-    - Add `Texture` class and pass it to triangle function
+    - [x] Add `Texture` class and pass it to triangle function
-    - Color the pixels in rasterization stage according to this texture
+    - [x] Color the pixels in rasterization stage according to this texture
-    - Add triangle function without textures (just colors)
+    - Fix image artifacts in `test_texture.ppm` box (bug in PPM loader?)
+    - Create two separate functions for colored triangle and for textured triangle
+    - Render a head with textures!
 - Fix color interpolation in `Window::line()`
 - Gouraud shading
     - Update .obj parser to parse `vn` lines